nimbly/ActiveResource/README.md

         $connection = new Connection($options);

 For Authorization schemas that are a bit more complex (eg HMAC), use a Middleware approach.
+See the Middleware section for more information.

-##### The API response payload I am working with has all its data returned in the same path.
+##### The API response payload I am working with has all its data returned in the same root path.
 Do I really need to have a parseFind and parseAll method on every model?
 No, you don't.
-Create a BaseModel class with the parseFind and parseAll methods.
-Then extend all your models from the BaseModel.
+Create an abstract BaseModel class with the `parseFind` and `parseAll` methods.
+Then extend all your models from that BaseModel.

 ##### How do I handle JSON-API responses?
-In your parse method on the Response object, you'll need to do a lot of work, but it can be done.
+In your `Response` object `parse` method you'll need to do a lot of work, but it can be done.
 ActiveResource is looking for the parsed payload data to be in a specific format.
 See Expected Data Format for more information.

 ##### How do I access response headers?
-You can access the Response object for the last API request via the Model's `getResponse` method.
-The Response object has methods for retrieving response headers.
+You can access the `Response` object for the last API request via the Model's `getResponse` method.
+The `Response` object has methods for retrieving response headers.

 ##### My API call is failing.
 How do I get access to the error response payload?
-You can access the Error object for the last API request via the model's `getError` method.
+You can access the `Error` object for the last API request via the model's `getError` method.

 ##### How can I throw an exception on certain HTTP response codes?
-The Response object has a protected array property called `throwable`.
+The `Response` object has a protected array property called `throwable`.
 By default, HTTP Status 500 will throw an `ActiveResourceResponseException`.
-You can override the array in your Response class with any set of HTTP status codes you want.
+You can override the array in your `Response` class with any set of HTTP status codes you want.
 Or make it an empty array to *never* throw an exception.

+Connection issues including timeouts will *always* throw a `GuzzleHttp\Exception\ConnectException`.

+##### The API I am working with has an endpoint that simply does not conform to the ActiveResource pattern, how can I call the endpoint?
+You can interact directly with the `Connection` object's `get`, `post`, `put`, `patch`, and `delete` methods.

+    $connection = ConnectionManager::get('yourConnectionName');
+    $response = $connection->get('some/oddball/endpoint', ['status' => 'foo']);

+You'll get a `Response` object back and will need to manually decode and parse the response yourself.